nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     To get started with hardware that has pre-configured software, go to the `User interface`_ section.

 The nRF Desktop application supports common input hardware interfaces like motion sensors, rotation sensors, and buttons scanning module.
-The firmware can be configured at runtime using a dedicated configuration channel established with the HID feature report.
+You can configure the firmware at runtime using a dedicated configuration channel established with the HID feature report.
 The same channel is used to transmit DFU packets.

 .. _nrf_desktop_architecture: